Ada-Developers-Academy/core-unit-3/learning-another-language/vscode-and-style.md

   > npm
 ```

-In consultation with the Eslint [rules documentation](https://eslint.org/docs/latest/rules/), we can then edit the `.eslintrc.json` file to add any additional rules we want to enforce.
+In consultation with the Eslint [rules documentation](https://eslint.org/docs/latest/rules/), we can then edit the `eslint.config.mjs` file to add any additional rules we want to enforce.

 Now we have the basic building blocks of a Node.js project.
 We can start working on our project by creating a `src` directory and an `index.js` file.
 It's due to this project structure (placing our `index.js` within the `src` directory) that we specified `src/index.js` as the entry point when we ran `npm init` earlier.